-To more fully address some of the primary scientific objectives, incubation experiments of fresh sediment samples for potential microbial activity using radioactive tracers and high-pressure/temperature incubation systems were initiated both on the Chikyu and at KCC, respectively.
-In addition, various types of microbiological and biogeochemical samples were prepared for postexpedition studies, which include samples that will be used not only for molecular (DNA/RNA and lipid) analyses but also for stable isotope probing combined with secondary-ion mass spectrometry (SIMS) analysis, quantitative functional gene surveys, bioreactor cultivation experiments, probing protein synthesis activity, population of spore-forming microorganisms, exoenzyme activity measurements, and viruses.
+To more fully address some of the primary scientific objectives, incubation experiments of fresh sediment samples for potential microbial activity using stable isotope tracers and high-pressure/temperature incubation systems were initiated at KCC.
+In addition, various types of microbiological and biogeochemical samples were prepared for postexpedition studies, which include samples that will be used for molecular (DNA/RNA and lipid) analyses, activity analyses using radioactive tracers, stable isotope probing combined with secondary-ion mass spectrometry analysis, quantitative functional gene surveys, bioreactor cultivation experiments, probing protein synthesis activity, population of spore-forming microorganism determinations, exoenzyme activity measurements, and virus count and its metagenomic analysis.